hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 ## Testing Jakarta Components

-For simple POJOs, you can write a simple JUnit test for verify the funcationality.
+For simple POJOs, you can write a simple JUnit test to verify the functionality.
 For example, `GreetingMessage` is a simple POJO used to assemble a readable greeting message.
 We can write a simple JUnit test to check if it is working as expected.

 ```java
 public class GreetingMessageTest {